mentorpaired/yaKitabuBackend/README.md

 - [PostgreSQL](https://www.postgresql.org/download/windows/) (Ensure the server is running).

-- It is advisable to install Django in a virtual environment.
+- It is advisable to install Flask in a virtual environment.
 The README uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) to create this environment.
 You could use any virtualenv package of your choice but for Windows, install this wrapper with:

   ```sh
   pip install virtualenvwrapper-win